Skip to content Skip to footer navigation

 Fact-checked

-Checked for accuracy by our qualified fact-checkers and verifiers.
+Checked for accuracy by our qualified fact-checkers, verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

 When most of us encounter a privacy policy, it's usually a case of TL;DR (too long; didn't read).
 You're unlikely to go through it in detail, and even if you found something you didn't like or understand, there's little you can do if you want to interact with the organisation anyway.

 But it's important to understand what data you're giving away in order to give informed consent.
-Here, we look at the issues with current privacy policies and explain what exactly you should look out for.
+Here, we look at the issues with current privacy policies and explain what you should look out for.

 What is a privacy policy?